 The Bridge Trust® was created by one of the nation’s most experienced asset protection law firms, with whom we’ve partnered with, to make this available to our clients.
 We consider this strategy to be the key to an effective and sustainable asset protection plan.

 The Asset Management Limited Partnership™ is an Arizona Limited Partnership that forms the nucleus of a wealth preservation plan as a “holding company” for client assets.

 The AMLP centralizes the management of liquid assets – cash, savings, investments and securities – while placing a legal barrier around them.
-The AMLP can also own other Page 9 of 9 assets indirectly by owning Limited Liability Companies (“LLCs”) or other corporate investments.
+The AMLP can also own other assets indirectly by owning Limited Liability Companies (“LLCs”) or other corporate investments.